Have you fallen for the milk myth?

-Milk is such an integral part of most people’s diets, it feels almost like heresy to ask whether it really is a good thing for us.
+Milk is such an integral part of most people’s diets, it almost feels like heresy to ask whether it really is a good thing for us.
 And, interestingly, we have exactly that response from some patients when we ask this question.

 However that’s exactly what we’re going to do this week.
 So, get ready for a different take on our obsession with all things dairy.

-So let’s go back to the beginning and ask a couple of really easy questions.
+Let’s go back to the beginning and ask a couple of really easy questions.

 What’s milk designed for?

 Quite simply, to provide all the nutrition needed in the first few months of life.
 After that, solid foods slowly take over from it, until the transition has been made to an adult diet.

 And what animal is the milk we drink designed to provide the perfect nutrition for?

 You may think it’s a trick question, but it isn’t.
 The answer, of course, are calves if it’s cow’s milk.
 Or kids, if it’s goat’s milk.